Quick Quiz

 Option b – 6.66 °C

-Three bodies of the same material and having masses m, 2m, and 3m are at temperatures 40 °C, 50 °C, and 60 °C respectively.
-If the bodies are brought in thermal contact, the final temperature will be
+Three objects of equal material but different masses m, 2m, and 3m have temperatures of 40 °C, 50 °C, and 60 °C respectively.
+What will be the final equilibrium temperature when they are brought into contact?

 (A) 58 °C